Sunflower (The Beach Boys album): "Tears in the Morning"

 "Tears in the Morning", written by Johnston, is a melodramatic song with strings, horns, and accordions.
-He performed the song during the group's live performances without accompaniment from his bandmates.
-A Disc & Echo writer reviewed of a concert in December 1970, "I must admit, it went down a storm, as the song benefited from the simple piano-voice presentation.
+As Disc & Echo writer reviewed after a concert in December 1970, "I must admit, it went down a storm, as the song benefited from the simple piano-voice presentation.
 But if you'd seen the expressions and heard the mutterings of the others in the group as they were ordered off-stage, it looked decidedly as though Bruce could find himself in the doghouse!"

 "All I Wanna Do"

 "All I Wanna Do" is a reverb-heavy B. Wilson–Love song that was originally attempted during the sessions for Friends.
 Retrospective commentators note the song as one of the earliest examples of chillwave, a microgenre that emerged in the 2000s.
 Discussing the song in 1995, Brian expressed: "That was one of those songs that had a nice chord pattern, but I think it was a boring song, and I thought it wasn't done right.
 I thought it should have been softer, with boxed guitars."